 I was transferred to California Men's Colony.
 It was like moving from the basement to the penthouse.
 I'd been given a second chance.
 Hope came alive.
 I was given a job, and signed up for wood hobby, making toys.
 Friends and family visited me regularly.
 People were even friendly.
 But still, I didn't know true peace, love, and hope, which didn't come until Jesus Christ came through the Holy Spirit to live in my heart in 1975.

 In the past, my dark side was seen; hate, greed, pride, lust, and destruction.
-I'd been filled with low self-esteem, guilt, and frustration, leading to despair and hopelessness.
+I'd been filled with pride, lust, fear, guilt, and frustration, leading to despair and hopelessness.
 But now, from my innermost being flow love, faith, hope, and courage.
 I'd truly moved from the basement of life to the penthouse.

 Instead of believing Manson's lie of the end times, Helter Skelter, hope was revived in the return of the true Jesus Christ who says, speaking of the last days, "And then if anyone tells you, 'Look, here is the Messiah,' or, 'There he is,' don't pay any attention.
 For false messiahs and false prophets will rise up and perform miraculous signs and wonders so as to deceive, if possible, even God's chosen ones...However, no one knows the day or hour when these things will happen (Jesus' coming), not even the angels in heaven or the Son himself.
 Only the Father knows.
 And since you don't know when they will happen, stay alert and keep watch" (Mark 13:21,22,32,33 NLB).
 The Scriptures encourage us to be joyful, optimistic, hopeful, and to believe the best.